ThinkPad TransNote: Specifications

 The battery pack uses flat Samsung 103450 cells.

 Reception

 Computerworld called it a "failed design" because it tried to blend a large 3M digitized pad with a tiny underpowered laptop in the same product.
 PCQuest viewed it as an attractive choice for people who travel a lot.
 TechRepublic called it one of the 25 "unique and bizarre breakthroughs" in laptop innovation.

 Awards

 The TransNote won a Gold iF Product Design Award in 2002 in the product discipline.
 The TransNote was the winner in the PC category of the PC Magazine Awards for Technical Excellence in 2001.
+It also won an IDSA IDEA Award in 2001.

+Academia

+The TransNote was utilized in a handwriting study that examined the writing speed and "wrinkliness" as it related to forged handwriting.

 Further developments

 IBM announced the discontinuation of the TransNote in February 2002, intending to discontinue it at the end of the year.
+John Karidis noted that IBM learned a lot about the tablet PC market and the kinds of customers that use these devices.